kevinpruvost/ComputerGraphics_Assignment4/README.md

 # Introduction

-For this assignment, the main theme was `Planets Rotation`.
+For this assignment, the main theme was `Snow Particles`.

 The objectives here were:

-1. Set the orbits, size and textures of the planets
+1) Particle effect of snowing
-2. Add keyboard control to increase/decrease the rotation speed
+2) Snowflakes have different sizes.
-3. Add fonts.
-Each planet moves with its name
+3) Start with less snowflakes and gradually increase over time.

 # Compilation